ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteF7/README.md

  - SERIAL4 -> UART4
  - SERIAL5 -> UART7
  - SERIAL6 -> UART6 (Transmit only, FrSky)

+The SERIAL5 port (UART7) is for ESC telemetry, and has a R7 pad on each of the four corners of the KakuteF7 AIO board.

 ## RC Input

 RC input is configured on the R6 (UART6_RX) pin.
 It supports all RC protocols.